selfawarestudio/picoapp/README.md

   app.mount() // init new components
 })
 ```

+If your component does not define an `unmount` handler, the component will remain mounted after calling `unmount` (including all [evx](https://github.com/estrattonbailey/evx) event subscriptions within the component).
+This is useful for components that persist across AJAX page transitions such as global navigation or even a WebGL canvas.

 ## Other Stuff
 The `picoapp` instance also has access to start and the event bus: